Go Outside & Play in Lexington and Rockbridge County

 The kids will enjoy feeding the animals directly from your car at the Virginia Safari Park.
 Walk through the Safari Village with interactive animal exhibits such as the Kangaroo Walkabout, Budgie Adventure Aviary, and a giraffe feeding station.
 Or, reimagine the Civil War at Dinosaur Kingdom II where you will encounter life-sized dinosaurs engaged in battle.

 Stop at the Pink Cadillac, a 50s diner, for lunch.
 You can’t miss the pink exterior from the road.
 Finish the afternoon with a visit to Natural Bridge State Park, a 215-foot natural wonder once owned by Thomas Jefferson.
-While there, visit the Monacan Indian Village and Children’s Discovery Area to learn more about the area’s history, flora, and fauna.
+While there, visit the Children’s Discovery Area to learn more about the area’s history, flora, and fauna.
 Take a stroll through the apple orchard labyrinth at Halcyon Days Cider Co. for sweeping views of the mountains.

 Kick back and relax with dinner at Devils Backbone Outpost Brewery & Tap Room, a family-friendly stop on the Shenandoah Beerwerks Trail.
 Enjoy a double feature under the stars at Hull’s Drive-In, the nation’s only non-profit and community-owned drive-in theater.